 I’m so excited to share this sweet, sweet recipe with all of you!
-With only 4 ingredients, these lilac shortbread cookies are super simple to whip up, yet so impressive!
+With only 4 ingredients, these lilac shortbread cookies are super easy to whip up, yet so impressive!
 They are buttery and crisp with a delicate floral flavour that melts in your mouth.
 The only catch, you have to have lilac sugar for the recipe!
 You can find my recipe to make your own sugar here.

 Gifting